apace100/origins-docs/docs/types/power_types/prevent_feature_render.md

 [Power Type](../power_types.md)

-Prevents certain [Feature Renderers](../../misc/extras/feature_renderers.md) from rendering to the entity that has this power.
+Prevents certain [feature renderers](../../misc/extras/feature_renderers.md) (like the wool coat of a Sheep, the worn armor of a mob, etc.) from rendering on the entity that has the power.

 Type ID: `origins:prevent_feature_render`